sajalasati/Wikipedia-Search-Engine/README.md

     ```
     This creates a folder named `data/` containing the index created.

-4. The query must be written in a plain text file, and the ouput of query is also written into a file.
+4. The query must be written in a plain text file, and the ouput of query is also written into a file (format of the query mentioned below).
 Each query result contains the name of the corresponding Wikipedia page title.
 To run a query, run the following command inside the cloned directory:
     ```
     python3 wiki_query.py <path_to_file_containing_query> <path_to_query_output_file>
     ```